PGY1 – PGY2 Research Program

 John Griepentrog is interested in using different wavelengths of light to augment the circadian control of innate immunity, which can be responsible for organ injury.
 He is investigating the effects of high intensity blue light on lung and myocardial damage using infectious and ischemic murine models.
 A deeper understanding of these mechanisms will lead to clinical studies on patients with various pulmonary and cardiac pathologies.

 Julie Goswami is currently working with Drs.
 Allan Tsung and David Geller in the UPMC Liver Cancer Center.
 Her main projects investigate the interactions between innate immunity and coagulation after liver ischemia/reperfusion (I/R) and how these interactions lead to the development of metastatic disease.
 She is working both with a murine model and with patient samples to determine which interventions may be able to prevent the systemic effects of liver I/R.

 Katherine Kirk is currently completing a master’s degree in medical education with the intent to utilize these skills in surgical training programs in low- and middle- income countries.
 Her academic plans include an extended on-site research effort within a surgical residency in rural Kenya after completion of her additional degree.

 Stacy Kowalsky is currently spending her research time optimizing the anti-tumor effects of oncolytic vaccinia virus therapy by investigating viruses armed with immune-stimulating compounds to help harness the immune system in tumor eradication.
 She is also investigating strategies to help improve the efficacy of intravenous viral administration and enhance viral delivery to tumor tissue.

-Christine Leeper conducts research in the department of Pediatric Trauma, General and Thoracic Surgery at Children’s Hospital of Pittsburgh of UPMC under the mentorship of Dr. Barbara Gaines.
+Christine Leeper conducts research in the department of Pediatric Trauma, General and Thoracic Surgery at UPMC Children's Hospital of Pittsburgh under the mentorship of Dr. Barbara Gaines.
 Her primary interest is in acute traumatic coagulopathy and the systemic homeostatic disruptions after injury in children.
 She has also completed a Master of Science in Clinical Research through the University of Pittsburgh Institute for Clinical Research Education.